 The fundamental backbone of this diet is to plan balanced meals using mostly all low sucrose foods, while avoiding foods higher in sucrose.
 However, dietary restriction and avoidance of trigger-foods is only one component of a holistic nutrition protocol for gut health.

 Tracking your food intake and symptoms will also help you and your treatment team to determine your body’s unique tolerance thresholds to foods containing varying amounts of sucrose.

-Working with a functional dietitian to move through the 5R’s of gut repair and to receive custom nutritional & supplement guidance (and to possibly run other types of functional nutrition tests, as needed) is not optional!
+Working with a functional dietitian to receive custom nutritional & supplement guidance (and to possibly run other types of functional nutrition tests, as needed) is not optional!